TarunaAsthana23/Apparent_Clone--Website/README.md

-# Apparent_Clone -/- Website
+# Apparent Technologies Website
-This is an Apparent clone project built using HTML, CSS, and JavaScript.
-It includes a responsive homepage.
-The design is inspired by Apparent’s layout, and it supports basic interactions like product hover effects, search bar functionality, and category filtering.
+This project is the official website of Apparent Technologies Inc., developed using HTML, CSS, and JavaScript.
+The website showcases the services and expertise of an engineering and manufacturing company, featuring sections like Home, About, Services, and Contact.
+Designed to be responsive and user-friendly, it provides an optimal experience on both mobile and desktop devices.
+With a clean interface, smooth navigation, and a modern UI, this website enhances the company's professional presence.